-Estimating kitchen remodel costs
+Estimating kitchen remodel costs with a remodel calculator

 Real estate investing is one of my biggest passions, and it’s not hard to see why.
 Yes, everyone waxes poetic about how nice it is to be able to invest in something tangible.
 I certainly see the appeal in that.
 But for me, the real attraction is LEVERAGE.
 The US government subsidizes 30 year mortgages with ridiculously good terms and numerous tax breaks... you’d have to be dumb not to want to take advantage of it.
 In just two years, my own investment, fixer-upper condo has returned nearly 30% on an annualized basis, neatly beating even the frenetic pace of the S&P 500.